 So crazy fast!:

-- I used my razor blade to get the caulk line off the area to the right where it met the paint.
-This was just so the new trim would lay flush against the wall.
+- I used my razor blade to get the caulk line off the wall where it met the paint.
+This was so the new trim would lay flush against the wall.

 - I sanded the door frame before I installed the new trim to knock down the caulk/paint that was there.

 - I had to cut down the light switch plate a bit to make the new trim work.
-No biggie – just did it with the saw. :)
+No biggie – I did it with the miter saw. :)

 - I caulked up all the visible gaps in preparation for paint.
-(Using this awesome tool.)
+(Using this awesome caulking gadget.)

 I found this image that shows what I did, and the window frame version as well (ohhhh, how I hope our window sills come off as easy!):